suda/k8s-ovpn-chart/README.md

 # Private Kubernetes OpenVPN Helm chart

-TL;DR: This Chart is intended for deploying a privaet VPN server **without access to other Pods in the cluster**.
+TL;DR: This Chart is intended for deploying a private VPN server **without access to other Pods in the cluster**.
-Think of it as roll-your-own NordVPN/ExpressVPN in your Kubernetes cluster.
+Think of it as roll-your-own Nord/Express VPN in your Kubernetes cluster.

 ## Usage